eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 PlanB continued this idea with the now well-known [Stock-to-Flow model](https://medium.com/@100trillionUSD/modeling-bitcoins-value-with-scarcity-91fa0fc03e25) which links Stock-to-Flow to market cap, thus giving a way of pricing (giving a fair value to) commodities and Bitcoin.

 Because Bitcoin's flow (mining rate) is well defined and predictable, it's stock-to-flow ratio can be predicted.
-The pricing model gives the red line below which moves up by a multiplicative factor of roughly 10 after every Bitcoin halving (vertical dotted line).
+The pricing model gives the red line below which moves up by a multiplicative factor of roughly 10 after every Bitcoin halving (vertical dashed lines).
 Published in March 2019, the model has so far reasonably tracked the real price&mdash;or at least as seen on a [logarithmic scale](https://www.mathsisfun.com/definitions/logarithmic-scale.html).
 The model price at time of writing is around **$71,000**.